 Since I’ve been trying to get posts back on the site after losing most of them, I haven’t been doing a whole lot of purchasing because I’ve been distracted.
 But like the Too Faced collection, I had actually set an alarm for this launch way ahead of time and was checked out of the website probably five minutes after it dropped.
-In fact I was done minutes before I received the official launch email from Jouer.
+In fact I was done minutes before I received the official launch email from Jouer. *attempts to pat self on back and fails*

 The lip cream is probably my least favourite so far, but I sort of knew that going in.